This post is sponsored by Archer Daniels Midland ( ADM ) Company. All opinions are my own.

 Soy protein is one of the few plant-based proteins that is comparable with animal protein, providing all the amino acid building blocks at levels and the availability needed by the body.
-This is why it works as a delightful protein source for many different meal variations一 serve it with steamed broccoli, asparagus, carrots, sugar snap peas, or green beans, and a fluffy grain like quinoa or rice.
-This recipe also works beautifully with buckwheat or rice noodles.
-Because tempeh is easy to slice, you can try cutting different shapes and sizes for fun variations.
+This is why it works as a delightful protein source for many different meal variations一 serve it with steamed broccoli, asparagus, carrots, sugar snap peas, or green beans and a fluffy grain like quinoa or rice.
+You can also try it with buckwheat or rice noodles, it works beautifully.
+Tempeh is super easy to slice, you can try cutting different shapes and sizes for fun variations.

-By combining sweet apricot preserves with tangy whole grain mustard, savory tamari, and onion and garlic, with a touch of vinegar, fresh bay leaves, and crushed red pepper flakes, you are left with a marinade that is truly a party for your taste buds.
+By combining sweet apricot preserves with tangy whole grain mustard, savory tamari, onion, garlic, with a touch of vinegar, fresh bay leaves and crushed red pepper flakes, you are left with a marinade that is truly a party for your taste buds.